chmouel/ftp-cloudfs/README.rst

 Memcache).
 By default a local cache is used, unless one or more Memcache servers are configured.

-If you're using just one worker the local cache will be fine, but if you're using several workers, configuring an external cache is highly recommended.
+If you're using just one client the local cache may be fine, but if you're using several connections, configuring an external cache is highly recommended.

 AUTH 2.0
 ========